 Trim Simulink models using additional user-specified constraints and objective functions.

-Generate code for linearization and modify the script to batch linearize your model.
+Generate code for trimming your simulink model, and modify the script to batch trim your model.

 Vary model parameters and batch trim your model to find corresponding operating points.